tdsticks/django_cookiercutter_template/README.md

 4. Create the .env file
    1. Copy the .env.example file to the root of your Django project (not the git repo)
    2. Rename to .env
+   3. Again, be sure the .env file is in the root or the Django project folder (you should also have the manage.py file there)
-   3. Edit and update the environment variables
+   4. Edit and update the environment variables

 # Cookiecutter Django